- Mar 22, 2025

 5. Jantar Mantar:

 The Jantar Mantar is an astronomical observatory and tourist destination in India, with multiple locations in Jaipur and Delhi.
-The Janar Mantar is an architectural marvel that showcases ancient Indian scientific progress.
+The Jantar Mantar is an architectural marvel that showcases ancient Indian scientific progress.
 Thus, it has instruments that measure time, predict eclipses, and track the stars.
-Therefore, Jantar Mantar is home to some of the world's largest sundials and is also one of the popular places for photoshoots.
+Therefore, Jantar Mantar is home to some of the world's largest sundials and is also one of the most popular places for photoshoots.
 Thus, visit as it is open from sunrise to sunset, and you can walk around the site and observe the various instruments.
 Therefore, the masque's expansive courtyard can accommodate more than 25,000 people.

-Location: Parliament Street Connaught Place, New Delhi, 110001
+Location: Parliament Street, Connaught Place, New Delhi, 110001

 See also: 20 Famous Historical Places In India